 That VAT rules are complex is part of the reason why a lot of small businesses delegate this part of the business to an accountant, but complexity is not necessarily why so many overseas online sellers to the UK are not paying UK tax in the shape of VAT.

-An overseas seller is a business that sells goods (not services) stored in the UK to UK consumers even if the business doesn’t have an actual establishment in the UK.
+An overseas seller is a business that sells goods (not services) stored in the UK to UK consumers even if the business doesn’t have an actual establishment in the UK are eligible to pay VAT on International Sales or Transactions in UK.
 The rules of “distance selling” from the EU are different from the rules for overseas sellers from elsewhere in the world.

 All traders based outside the EU and selling goods online to UK customers should charge VAT if their goods are already in the UK at the point of sale.
 I know it seems unfair to single out one country, but there is evidence that Chinese businesses in particular are using warehouses in ports in the UK as “staging posts”, which means they can offer “amazing prices” and “fast delivery” via eBay and Amazon.

-When some customers have requested a VAT receipt from some of these online retailers, they’ve been told that they don’t apply the tax.
-However, all non-EU overseas businesses selling on eBay and Amazon should be applying VAT on UK sales sold to customers in Britain, regardless of how low their turnover is in the UK.
+When some customers have requested a VAT receipt from some of these online retailers, they’ve been told that they don’t apply the tax or VAT on international sales to GOV. However, all non-EU overseas businesses selling on eBay and Amazon should be applying VAT on UK sales sold to customers in Britain, regardless of how low their turnover is in the UK.
 The VAT can only be avoided if an item sold from outside the EU is a genuine low-value item and has come into the UK in a small package already addressed to an individual.
 Then the sale is not classed as distance selling for VAT purposes, although customers sometimes have to pay UK import VAT on the goods when they arrive in the UK.
 Duty may be payable as well.

 So as the cheaper prices online often reflect the fact that the seller is not paying VAT on the sale of the good in the UK even though it is the law that they should, the chancellor announced that the government is “taking further action to address online VAT fraud, which costs the taxpayer £1.2bn per year, by making all online marketplaces jointly liable for VAT – [and] ensuring that sellers operating through them pay the right amount of VAT.”It’s not before time!